 Common Immigration Mistakes And How To Correct Them

 The United States is a nation of immigrants.
 Since its founding, the US has openly welcomed individuals from across the globe.
 Furthermore, the US has several pathways with the US immigration laws for allowing immigrants to become permanent citizens.
-Eventually, they are also considered for their capacity to become naturalized citizens of the nation.

 Some laws and regulations tend to be more complicated than others, but this is not the case in all circumstances.
-Due to this, individuals are required to follow a proper legal process to have a successful outcome.

 According to the data provided by the Department of Homeland Security, 13.2 million lawful permanent residents, also known as “green card” holders, tend to reside in the US.
 Moreover, 8.9 million of these residents are eligible for naturalization.